badBounty/VM-Orchestrator/README.md

 2. Create the settings.json file in the VM_Orchestrator folder.

+3. Copy the content of settings-example.json into settings.json.
+You will have to modify some values in order to get the proper functionality.
+Consult which values you will need to modify.

 3. Build the Dockerfile in this folder passing the following parameter.

     |Parameter | Description |